On some exact solutions of heavenly equations in four dimensions: Introduction

-In this paper we show that it is possible, by applying so-called decomposition method, finding some new classes of exact non-invariant solutions (so-called functionally invariant solutions) of the both complex Monge-Amp$\grave{e}$re equations: elliptic and hyperbolic one, the second heavenly equation, mixed heavenly equation, asymmetric heavenly equations and evolution form of second heavenly equation.
-The main version of the mentioned above decomposition method has been presented in \cite{stepien2010}.\\
+In this paper we show that by applying so-called decomposition method, it is possible to find some new classes of exact non-invariant solutions (so-called functionally invariant solutions) of: the elliptic and hyperbolic complex Monge-Amp$\grave{e}$re equations, the second heavenly equation, mixed heavenly equation, asymmetric heavenly equations, evolution form of second heavenly equation, and general heavenly equation (also real general heavenly equation and one of real sections of general heavenly equation).
+The main version of the decomposition method, mentioned above, has been presented in \cite{stepien2010}.\\

-This paper is organized, as follows.
-In section 2 we briefly describe the procedure of the decomposition method.
-Section 3 is devoted to short introduction of the equations: elliptic and hyperbolic complex Monge-Amp$\grave{e}$re, second heavenly, mixed heavenly, asymmetric heavenly, evolution form of heavenly equation and to the non-invariance of the solutions of these equations.
+This paper is organized as follows.
+In section 2 we briefly describe the procedure of the decomposition method (of course, one should not confuse this method with the Bogomolny decomposition, which was obtained for some nonlinear models in field theory, in the papers \cite{sokalski1984}, \cite{skistska2002} and \cite{stepien2015}).
+Section 3 includes a short introduction of the heavenly equations mentioned above and to the non-invariance of the solutions of these equations.
 In section 4 we find, by using the mentioned decomposition method, the classes of exact solutions of the mentioned equations.
 Next, in this same section, we investigate non-invariance of the solutions belonging to the classes mentioned above.\\ We formulate also a criterion of non-invariance of the solutions belonging to found classes.
 In section 5 we give some conclusions.
+The current paper is a new version of the paper \cite{stepien2012}.